-We’ve seen no other digital investment advisor be as intelligent and precise in giving advice: We consider your age, goal type, and time horizon to give advice about both asset allocation and required savings rate.
-And our advice continually adapts to your progress, keeping you and your portfolio on track.
+We consider your age, goal type, and time horizon to give advice about both asset allocation and required savings rate.
+And our advice continually adapts to your progress, adjusting recommendations over time as you approach your goal.

 Here’s how we do it.

 There is a massive amount of data, research, and customization that rolls up into the guidance we deliver as you set up your account.
 To understand all that we’re doing behind the scenes, it might help to envision the interlocking parts of a four-dimensional puzzle, one that incorporates time, risk, diversification of assets and your personal goal.

 Risk versus Time